 - Note that adding a leading zero with the Text function will not be fully possible for hexadecimal numbers like A, B, C, D, E, and F.

-Read More: How to Convert Hex Numbers to Binary in Excel (2 Easy Ways)
+Read More: How to Convert Binary to Decimal in Excel

 Things to Remember